freewind-demos/jasmine-es6-without-import-debugging-in-webstorm/README.md

 Jasmine Debugging Demo
 ======================

-How to use webstorm to debug jasmine specs.
+How to use webstorm to debug jasmine specs, especially with the es6 javascript code.

 ```
 npm install